Why I’m not that worried about microplastics (yet)

 A well known study heated plastic containers in the microwave for 3 minutes and found that they released as many as 4.22 million microplastic and 2.11 billion nanoplastic particles from only one square centimeter of plastic area.

-That study found that even refrigerator and room-temperature storage of food in plastic containers releases microplastics.
+That study also found that even refrigerator and room-temperature storage of food in plastic containers releases microplastics.

-Plastic cutting boards are also a known microplastic source 6.
+Plastic cutting boards are another known microplastic source 6.
 And synthetic fabrics like polyester or nylon clothing release microplastics into the water supply and air when you wash them.

 And inside you of course